-In the one-step approach, the applications can be submitted in an open call and evaluated against the pre-defined set of criteria included in the Implementation Manual and the CfP.
+In the one-step approach, the applications can be submitted in an open call and evaluated against the pre-defined set of criteria included in the Implementation Manual.
 The project applications will be sent directly to the Joint Secretariat, where they are registered.
 The JS is responsible for the assessment process.
-This assessment will be provided by the JS's own staff.
-In addition, external experts (representatives of institutions acting in the field of economy, environment, transport or occasionally of other OP interventions) can also be consulted.
-In Slovakia, external experts will be nominated by self-governing regions.
-The nominated external experts will be selected by the JS.
+The formal assessment will be provided by the JS's own staff with the inclusion of the RIPs.
+The quality assessment is also provided by partly by the JS staff and external experts (representatives of institutions acting in the field of economy, environment, transport or occasionally of other OP interventions).
+The nominated external experts will be selected into experts' pool by MA, NA and JS according to predefined selection criteria.
 The JS will prepare a proposal for each application highlighting its weaknesses and strengths to provide a basis to the Monitoring Committee for its decision.
 Transparency of the assessment process will be ensured and any conflict of interest has to be avoided.
 If an institution represented by a member or member of the MC have an interest in a project application, the member must declare this interest and restrict their participation in the assessment and decision-making concerning the project.

 The two-step approach besides the above described procedure of the one-step model contains a pre-selection stage.
 Applicants submit "expressions of interest" based on which the proposals will be pre-selected to offer the opportunity for applicants to further develop their projects in order to enhance the quality.
-The pre-selection step is also organised by the JS and the decision is made by the MC.
-Pre-selected and further developed projects are submitted again to the JS as a next step, and these applications will be evaluated against the relevant pre-defined set of quality criteria set out in the Implementation Manual.
+The pre-selection step is also organized by the JS and the decision is made by the MC.
+Pre-selected and further developed projects are submitted again to the JS as a next step, and these applications will be evaluated against the relevant pre-defined set of quality criteria set out in the Call for Proposals.